nikitavoloboev/data/focusing/rules.md

 ## Code

+- Think about the data model & data structures first.
+Make a simple model, test it out, iterate.
 - Write code to be clearly understood by other people.
 Explicit over implicit.
 [Readability Matters More Than Correctness](https://xph.us/2017/04/23/readability.html)
 - Make the code run first.
 Then make it fast (if necessary).
 - Read docs.
 Update docs where needed.